119 S Easton Road

 (215) 887-7700 (Direct)

-The attorneys at the Law Offices of Georgette Miller & Associates, P.C. are dedicated to meeting the individual needs of our clients.
+Our attorneys are dedicated to meeting the individual needs of our clients.
 We have opened 5 offices in order to meet our clients face-to-face whenever possible, believing that personal interactions facilitate the best possible results.
 For those who are in need of assistance in bankruptcy, mortgage loan modification, or real estate law, we are ready to meet with you at your convenience.

 Fax: (215) 887-7710